 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 With 3 children, son-in-laws, several grandchildren and a hoard of steps there were too many family members to purchase a nice present for all.
 It came down to gift cards for everyone.
 We realized the presents the adults liked most were family pictures.
-So this year, we have banned any gift exchange with only family portrait trades allowed.

 This year, my daughter's Christmas presents will be bought with a theme in mind.
 At a recent Heritage festival, she was introduced to the Colonial style of using a wringer washer.
 The kids were allowed to scrub the clothes and hang them up on a clothesline.
 My daughter remarked that she could wash clothes all day long!

 Try giving food gifts for Christmas this year!
 There are so many things you can do.
 Our daughter and her new sister-in-law made homemade candy today to share.

 Don't think you can't give presents, most of us have enough to pass on to share in the spirit of the season.
 I was reminded of that when an old senior citizen buddy of ours gave us a "new" wood cutting board for our boat that had come out of some ship's teak woodwork.